elithrar/octocamp/source/about/index.markdown

 ### Who am I?

-I'm mostly an ICT Engineer, working for a consultancy here in Perth, WA.
+I'm Matt Silverlock.
+I'm an ICT Engineer, working for a consultancy here in Perth, WA.
 I'm currently finishing off a degree in Internetworking and Security.
 I also take a lot of photos, code for the web, have more than a passing interest in application/network security, and read less than I should.

 ### What do I use?